jgarc186/second-brain/2-areas/chart-your-course/2025/week_12_embrace_challange.md

 ### 03.26.2025 - Wednesday
 - Steping up and confronting a client about payment that are late, its not confortable but it is necessary.
 This is a challange that I have to face as a freelancer.

+### 03.27.2025 - Thursday
+- The profile exporter work with the references, it was painful to workout some of the complicated details. but now with this new pattern that i have found, we will be able to use it to make better xml nodesets out of our libraries bringing the company closer and closer to be able to have a better product and tell a better story in the market place.